Skip to content

 brew install ogilthorp3/sanctum/sanctum-cli

-This installs Python 3.12 (if you don’t already have it), creates a private virtual environment under Homebrew’s libexec, pulls sanctum-cli v0.8.0 plus its 38 runtime Python dependencies from PyPI, and symlinks the sanctum command into /opt/homebrew/bin/sanctum.
+This installs Python 3.12 and restic if you don’t already have them (restic is the backup engine), creates a private virtual environment under Homebrew’s libexec, pulls sanctum-cli v0.10.2 plus its runtime Python dependencies (about 40) from PyPI, and symlinks the sanctum command into /opt/homebrew/bin/sanctum.

 Confirm: